Dwarf (folklore)

-A dwarf is a type of supernatural short human-shaped being in Germanic folklore.
+A dwarf is a type of supernatural human-shaped being in Germanic folklore.
 Accounts of dwarfs vary significantly throughout history.
 They are commonly, but not exclusively, presented as living in mountains or stones and being skilled craftsmen.
 In early literary sources, only males are explicitly referred to as dwarfs.
 However, they are described as having sisters and daughters, while male and female dwarfs feature in later saga literature and folklore.
-Dwarfs are sometimes described as short; however, scholars have noted that this is neither explicit nor relevant to their roles in the earliest sources.
+Dwarfs are sometimes described as short; however, scholars have noted that this is neither explicit, nor relevant to their roles in the earliest sources.

 Dwarfs continue to feature in modern popular culture, such as in the works of J. R. R. Tolkien and Terry Pratchett, where they are often, but not exclusively, presented as distinct from elves.

 Etymology and meaning

 Etymology

 The modern English noun dwarf descends from dweorg.
 It has a variety of cognates in other Germanic languages, including Old Norse dvergr, Old Frisian dwerch, Middle Dutch dwerch, Middle Low German dwerch, and Old High German twerg.